Captive orcas: North Western Pacific captures

-1,477 killer whales were hunted in Japanese waters between 1948 and 1972, 545 of them around Hokkaido.
-Killer whale encounters in Japanese waters are now rare.
-In 1997 a group of ten killer whales was corralled by Japanese fisherman banging on iron rods and using water bombs to disorient the animals and force them into a bay near Taiji, Wakayama, a technique known as dolphin drive hunting which these villagers have been practising for years.
+1,477 orcas were hunted in Japanese waters between 1948 and 1972, 545 of them around Hokkaido.
+Orca encounters in Japanese waters are now rare.
+In 1997 a group of ten orcas was corralled by Japanese fisherman banging on iron rods and using water bombs to disorient the animals and force them into a bay near Taiji, Wakayama, a technique known as dolphin drive hunting which these villagers have been practising for years.
 The orcas were held in the bay for two days before being auctioned to Japanese marine parks.
 Five animals were released, and the other five transported via road or sea to the aquariums.
 All five are now dead.

-The first live killer whale captured in Russia was an 18 ft-long female estimated to be about six years old, captured off the Pacific coast of the Kamchatka district on September 26, 2003.
+The first live orca captured in Russia was an 18 ft-long female estimated to be about six years old, captured off the Pacific coast of the Kamchatka district on September 26, 2003.
 She was transferred over 7000 mi to a facility owned by the Utrish Dolphinarium on the Black Sea, where she died in October 2003 after less than a month in captivity.

-Killer whales born in captivity
+Orcas born in captivity

-The majority of today's theme-park Orcas were born in captivity: 33 out of 56.
+The majority of today's theme-park orcas were born in captivity: 33 out of 56.
 Kalina, a female orca born in September 1985 at SeaWorld Orlando, was the first captive orca calf to survive more than two months.
-Kalina's mother is an Icelandic female named Katina, and her father, Winston (also known as Ramu III), was a Pacific Southern Resident, making Kalina an Atlantic/Pacific hybrid—a unique situation that would not have occurred in the wild.
+Her mother, Katina, was captured near Iceland, and her father, Winston (also known as Ramu III), was a Pacific Southern Resident, making Kalina an Atlantic/Pacific hybrid—a situation that would not have occurred in the wild.

-The first Orca conceived through artificial insemination was male Nakai, who was born to Kasatka and father Tilikum at the SeaWorld park in San Diego in September 2001.
-A female killer whale named Kohana, the second Orca conceived in this manner, was born at the same park eight months later.
+The first orca conceived through artificial insemination was a male named Nakai, who was born to Kasatka and father Tilikum at the SeaWorld park in San Diego in September 2001.
+A female orca named Kohana, the second orca conceived in this manner, was born at the same park eight months later.
 Artificial insemination lets park owners maintain a healthier genetic mix in the small groups of orcas at each park while avoiding the stress of moving the animals between marinas.

-The practice of exhibiting Orcas born in captivity is less controversial than of retaining free-born orcas, since the captive-born orcas have known no other world and may not be able to adapt to life in the wild.
+The practice of exhibiting orcas born in captivity is less controversial than of retaining free-born orcas, since the captive-born orcas have known no other world and may not be able to adapt to life in the wild.
 Captive breeding also promises to reduce incentives to capture wild orcas.
 However, in January 2002 the Miami Seaquarium stated that captive orcas are dying faster than they are being born, and as it is virtually impossible to obtain orcas captured from the wild, the business of exhibiting captive orcas may eventually disappear.